Lead/Instructor: David Ng

 LOCATION: Located in the heart of the UBC campus, the Michael Smith Laboratories is a testament to the vision of its founding Director, Dr. Michael Smith.
 Under his leadership, a gifted team of young scientists were recruited.
 These scientists have gone on to develop internationally renowned programs of research and training.
 The second and third floors of the new building are dedicated to the research facilities of the former Biotechnology Laboratory.
 The Stewart and Marilyn Blusson Education Forum is located on the ground floor and is open to the public.
 The molecular techniques workshops are held in the teaching lab, room 105 of this forum. (click here for detailed directions)

-REGISTRATION DETAILS: Registration is essentially through first: an email inquiry for space (contact Dr. David Ng at email@example.com), second: a verbal commitment and then third via payment.
+Registration is essentially through first: an email inquiry for space (contact Dr. David Ng at email@example.com), second: a verbal/email commitment and then third via an invoiced payment.
 Your place is essentially secured with payment, which more or less equates to a first come first serve mechanism.
-This payment would be a CAN$1400 cheque (or equivalent) payable to “The University of British Columbia” and sent to:
+This payment would be a CAN$1550 cheque (or equivalent) payable to “The University of British Columbia” and sent to

 Dr. David Ng